-Remuneration and Nomination Committee
+Remuneration Committee

-The Remuneration and Nomination Committee currently consists of the non-executive Board members Mr John Ingram (Chairman), Mr Nick Scali and Mr Greg Laurie, and is responsible for:
+The Remuneration Committee currently consists of the non-executive Board members Mr John Ingram (Chairman), Mr Nick Scali and Mr Greg Laurie, and is responsible for:

-- Reviewing remuneration arrangements of senior management. - Reviewing and approving any discretionary component of short and long term incentives for the Managing Director and senior executives. - Recommending to the Board any increase in the remuneration of existing senior employees of the Company for which Board approval is required. - Recommending to the Board the remuneration of new senior executives appointed by the Company, for approval by the Board. - The setting of overall guidelines for Human Resources policy, within which Senior Management determines specific policies. - Reviewing the performance of the Board and its sub-committees.
+- i.
+Reviewing remuneration arrangements of senior management, including the Managing Director; - Reviewing and approving any discretionary component of short and long term incentives for the Managing Director and senior executives; - iii.
+Recommending to the Board any increase in the remuneration of existing senior employees of the Company for which Board approval is required; - Recommending to the Board the remuneration of new senior executives appointed by the Company, for approval by the Board; - The setting of overall guidelines for Human Resources policy, within which Senior Management determines specific policies; - vi.
+Reviewing the performance of the Board and its sub-committees.

-The Committee has formally met once in the last twelve months and again on July 1st 2010.
-Discussion on matters relating to remuneration and human resources in general also regularly takes place at meetings of the Board.
-All members attended both meetings of the Committee, together with the Managing Director.
+The Committee has formally met three times in the last twelve months.
+Discussion on matters relating to remuneration and human resources in general also regularly take place at meetings of the Board.